 You can completely withdraw from a term as long as the withdrawal occurs before the Monday of finals week (after that time you must petition to withdraw).
 Even though you can use DuckWeb to complete the process, there are a number of other campus offices you will have to contact.
 We also recommend you talk to Academic Advising and Financial Aid before initiating a complete withdrawal.

 If you are prepared to withdraw completely, go to Student Menu > Registration Menu > Completely Withdraw from the Term(s) and follow the steps from there.

 Be sure to print the page listing the different offices you may need to contact.

 Change Your Degree

 To declare or change a professional degree including Bachelor of Architecture, Bachelor of Music, and Bachelor of Education, students should first contact the department.
 Prior to submitting a request, be sure to log in to DuckWeb and view their degree audit to ensure their degree information is accurate.
-Requests for changing a degree must be submitted via email to email@example.com from a uoregon.edu email account.
+Requests for changing a degree must be emailed to the Registrar's Office.

 Note: University of Oregon academic records are sealed thirty days after the conferral of a degree, and changes to majors and minors cannot be made after this date.

 Apply for Your Undergraduate Degree